0xProject/0x-monorepo/packages/instant/README.md

 We also have a staging bucket that is to be updated less frequently can be used to share instant externally: http://0x-instant-staging.s3-website-us-east-1.amazonaws.com/

-To build and deploy to this bucket, rub
+To build and deploy to this bucket, run

 ```
 yarn deploy-staging